Ryland Fisher

 Advocate Robin Sewlal

-Robin Sewlal is an Advocate of the High Court of South Africa, and serves as an advisor, consultant, editor, strategist and trainer for various entities.
-He is the Chairperson of Radiocracy that encapsulates radio, democracy and development.
-Robin is a Judge of the South African Film and Television Awards (SAFTAs) and the United Kingdom Community Radio Awards.
-He has served the tertiary education sector for over three decades, and has extensive experience in both the print and electronic media having commenced freelance work with The Leader newspaper and Capital Radio.
-Robin was the Chairperson of the Board at the King Dinuzulu Hospital, and contributed as a board member to several organisations.
-Some other roles were as a Commissioner at the Broadcasting Complaints Commission of South Africa (BCCSA), and KwaZulu-Natal representative of the South African National Editors’ Forum (Sanef).
-Robin has edited several publications, and the book "Reflections of the South African Media: 1994-2019" is a tribute to Nelson Mandela.
+Robin Sewlal is an Advocate of the High Court of South Africa and serves as an advisor, consultant, editor, strategist and trainer for various entities.
+He is the Chairperson of Radiocracy, which encapsulates radio, democracy and development.
+Robin is a judge of the South African Film and Television Awards (SAFTAs) and the United Kingdom Community Radio Awards.
+He has served the tertiary education sector for more than three decades and has extensive experience in both the print and electronic media having commenced freelance work with The Leader newspaper and Capital Radio.
+Robin was the Chairperson of the Board at the King Dinuzulu Hospital and also contributed as a board member to several other organisations.
+Some of his other roles include Commissioner at the Broadcasting Complaints Commission of South Africa (BCCSA) and KwaZulu-Natal representative of the South African National Editors’ Forum (SANEF).
+Robin has edited several publications and the book Reflections of the South African Media: 1994-2019 is a tribute to Nelson Mandela.
 His current offering My Radio Memory™ is in celebration of a century of the charming medium in the country.

 Portia Kobue